-Rodneyse Bichotte is the first Haitian-American woman elected in New York City.
-Born and raised in Brooklyn, Rodneyse’s advocacy centers on providing resources on affordable housing and home ownership, increasing the financial literacy of her communities, promoting public safety initiatives and better relationships with law enforcement, affordable healthcare, high-quality public and private education, and economic development, especially for individuals seeking to open small business.
-From her advocacy in New York City, Albany and Washington as a District Leader – lobbying for affordable housing, against cuts for special education programs, increasing the minimum wage, passing the Dream Act, growing small businesses and tech sector, and promoting affordable healthcare—through her on-the-ground work with organizations, such as delivering resources to Haiti with the Haitian American Caucus or assistance to Habitat for Humanity with President Jimmy Carter, Rodneyse takes an active role in bettering her community.
+Rodneyse Bichotte is the first Haitian-American woman elected into office in New York City.
+Born and raised in Brooklyn, Rodneyse’s advocacy centers on providing resources on affordable housing and home ownership, financial literacy of her communities, public safety initiatives and better relationships with law enforcement, affordable healthcare, high-quality public and private education, and economic development, especially for individuals seeking to open small business.
+She has lobbied in New York City, Albany and Washington as a District Leader for affordable housing and healthcare, against cuts for special education programs, an increase the minimum wage, the passage of the Dream Act and growth in the small businesses and tech sector.
+In addition, Rodneyse takes an active role in bettering her community through her on-the-ground work with organizations such as the Haitian American Caucus and Habitat for Humanity with President Jimmy Carter; she has helped to deliver resources to Haiti.

-Public service is a lifelong commitment for Rodneyse, and since her election in 2010 as District Leader, she has used her position to facilitate and sponsor a number of community events in Flatbush, such as the first Voter's Forum, which promoted Fair elections, voters rights and voting demonstrations with the Board of Elections; the largest mayoral forum/debate and other candidate forum in Brooklyn; annual senior luncheons; safe streets’ initiatives; and the largest Brooklyn funding forum to help non-profits on how to get government funding.
+Public service is a lifelong commitment for Rodneyse, and since her election in 2010 as District Leader, she has used her position to facilitate and sponsor a number of community events in Flatbush, such as the first voter's forum, which promoted fair elections, voters rights and voting demonstrations with the Board of Elections; the largest candidate forum in Brooklyn; annual senior luncheons; safe streets initiatives; and the largest Brooklyn funding forum to help non-profits learn how to access government funding.

-Rodneyse served on a number of boards such as Habitat For Humanity NYC as the Advocacy Chair, and Turning Point as the Development chair, Community Board17 as a board member, the chairperson of the Economic Development Committee of Brooklyn Alumnae Chapter, Delta Sigma Theta Sorority, Inc., Scholarship Chair of Chicago Urban League Metroboard Scholarship, member of the Sickle Cell Thalassemia Patient Network, and National Black MBA Association.
-She teaches Sunday School at Cornerstone Baptist Church in Bedford Stuyvesant Brooklyn.
+Rodneyse served on a number of boards such as Habitat For Humanity NYC as the Advocacy Chair, Turning Point as the Development Chair, Community Board 17 as a board member, the chairperson of the Economic Development Committee of Brooklyn Alumnae Chapter, Delta Sigma Theta Sorority, Inc., Chicago Urban League, Scholarship Chair, Metroboard Scholarship, the Sickle Cell Thalassemia Patient Network as a member, and the National Black MBA Association.
+She teaches Sunday school at Cornerstone Baptist Church in Bedford Stuyvesant Brooklyn.

 Rodneyse is an alumnus of the White House Project from Brooklyn College.